-PVWatts® Frequently Asked Questions
+PVWatts® Frequently Asked Questions and Survey Responses

-General Questions About PVWatts
+General Responses or Questions About PVWatts®

 Where do I enter the module efficiency into the calculator?

-PVWatts uses the module's nameplate DC Power Rating rather than module efficiency.
+PVWatts® uses the module's nameplate DC Power Rating rather than module efficiency.

-- My calculations don't give the same results as PVWatts.
+- My calculations don't give the same results as PVWatts®.

 - I can't duplicate the numbers in your results table.

 - How is the AC energy (kWh) calculated?